As the owner-manager of a small or medium enterprise, your own financial affairs are likely to be closely entwined with the way you run your business.

 - Capital losses can be offset against gains from the same year.
 Any excess loss can be offset against gains in future years.

-Individuals can claim business disposal relief (entrepreneurs' relief) on gains made on the sale of a business or its assets
+Individuals can claim Business Asset Disposal Relief (previously Entrepreneurs' Relief) on gains made on the sale of a business or its assets

 - Claims can be made on more than one occasion up to the £1 million lifetime limit.